ac-schmitt/pifco.org/README.md

 [![github pages](https://github.com/ac-schmitt/pifco.org/actions/workflows/gh-pages.yml/badge.svg)](https://github.com/ac-schmitt/pifco.org/actions/workflows/gh-pages.yml)

 This is the single repo for the [pifco.org](https://pifco.org) website based on [Hugo](https://gohugo.io/).
+It is build using GitHub Actions and uses GitHub Pages for publishing, content source and build target is the gh-pages branch.

-It uses GitHub Pages for publishing with default settings, content source is /docs from the master branch.
 Please use `git clone --recurse-submodules` to clone the repository to include the template.

 ## Template